Eutropios/WarMAC/docs/source/usage/warmac.rst

 .. option:: average

    Calculates the average platinum price of an item.
-It can find the median, mean, mode, geometric mean, or harmonic mean of the specified item.
+It can find the median, mean, mode, or geometric mean of the specified item.
 It's also able to target specific platforms, use buyer listings instead of seller listings, and filter out older orders.